ildanaruzybayeva/discover-kz-chrome-extenstion/README.md

 ## Contact

-Feel free to contact me <ildana.ruzybayeva@gmail.com>.
+Feel free to contact me at <ildvnv@gmail.com> if you have any business related questions

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->